koculu/ZoneTree/README.md

   Log entries are queued to be written in a separate thread.
   Lazy mode uses compression in WAL files and provides immediate tail record persistence.

+* None WAL mode disables WAL completely to get maximum performance.
+Data still can be saved to memory by maintainer automatically or manually.
 ### Environment:
 ```
 BenchmarkDotNet=v0.13.1, OS=Windows 10.0.22000